absolomb/absolomb.github.io/_posts/2018-04-18-Metasploit-Linux-x86-chmod-Analysis.md

 This is then POP'd off the stack for use in EBX.

 Following that we see a PUSH of 0x1b6.
-Checking this in python we can see it translates to 0666.
+Checking this in python we can see it translates to 0666 in octal.

 ```python
 root@kali:~/SLAE# python3